 - Further sources of support

 I don’t really understand what’s wrong with my baby

 In order to understand what is wrong with your baby’s heart, it is important to have an understanding of how a normal heart works and how the heart works whilst the baby is still in the womb.

 The normal heart

 Understanding the normal flow of blood through the heart can be daunting so here we have described it in two ways.

 The heart is a clever pump.
 Its job is to collect and send blood to different parts of the body.
-Blood contains all the things we need to make energy, together with oxygen, nutrients (food) and water which it takes to every part of the body so that every part of the body has the energy it needs to work, grow and repair.
+Blood contains all the things we need to make energy: oxygen, nutrients (food) and water, which it takes to every part of the body so that every part of the body has the energy it needs to work, grow and repair.

 The body’s circulation has red blood that is filled with oxygen and blue blood that is empty of oxygen.